Cosmow22/radio-france-podcasts-scrapper/README.md

 You can run rfscrapper with 2 arguments:

-1. Must either be a link to the podcast you want to download or the path to a file were each line is a link.
-A new line is created each time you press the Enter key, so don't be fooled by the notepad when it displays the link you just pasted over two lines!
+1. (required) Must either be a link to the podcast you want to download or the path to a file were each line is a link.
+A new line is created each time you press the *Enter key*.
+So, don't be fooled by the notepad when the link you just pasted displays over two lines!
-2. The output folder in which you want to put your downloads.
+2. (optional) The output folder in which you want to put your downloads.
 By default, it is s the current folder directory.

 For example..